poifuture/markdown-styler-for-word/src/README.md

 ## Warning

-There might be unexpected changes happens.
+There might be unexpected changes happen.
 If any content is missing, try the "History" feature of MS Word.
 (Open folder in OneDrive Online -> Right click the file -> Version history)

 ## Why MS Word (Office 365)